AdouaniMalek/Evo_Clust_VAE_WGAN_GP/Readme.md

 | **Objective evaluation** | Measures the configured utility, fairness, and empirical privacy criteria for each candidate's generated data. |
 | **NSGA-II outer search** | Evolves configurations using non-dominated sorting, crowding distance, crossover, and mutation to retain alternative objective trade-offs. |

+In the Clust-VAE-WGAN-GP architecture above, the diagram orders its decision vector as `(K, n_C, n_G, lambda_gp, alpha_fair)`.
+The scripts unpack it as `(K, lambda_gp, alpha_fair, n_C, n_G)`; use the script order when passing numerical configurations.
+The figure's “Optimal Pareto Set” represents an **estimated non-dominated set**, since finite evolutionary search does not certify the full Pareto front.

 ## Research contributions and study design